straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 # Modeling (Regression)

+> Linear vs non linear with respect to the class of regression/model refers to the coefficients (b₀, b₁), not the X feature.
+Can the model be expressed as a linear combination of coefficients.
+A non linear model would have b₀/(b₁+X₁) where you can not replace the coefficients with other coefficients to turn the equation into a linear one.

 Details on concepts and 5 different methods
 1. All-in - Have prior knowledge or preparing for Backward Elimination
 2. Backward Elimination (* Stepwise Regression)